mmxw/interview-prep/js-fundamentals.md

     On appending the `immutableString` with a string value, following events occur:

       - Existing value of `immutableString` is retrieved
-      - ", but I can be appended and form a new object" is appended to the existing value of "immutableString"
+      - ", but I can be appended and form a new object" is appended to the existing value of `immutableString`
       - The resultant value is then allocated to a new block of memory
       - `immutableString` object now points to the newly created memory space
       - Previously created memory space is now available for garbage collection.